discourse/discourse/README.md

 Key Discourse mission goals:

-- A **flattened discussion**, to avoid the akwardness of threaded discussion, while allowing replies to be expanded for additional context.
+- A **flattened, endlessly scrolling discussion**, avoiding the akwardness of traditionally threaded and paginated discussion, while allowing replies to be expanded in place for additional context.

 - A **user trust system** that grants users additional rights to assist in moderating the forum as they participate in good faith over time.
 The goal is for the forum to be nearly self-moderating in the absence of any formal moderators, although excellent moderators accelerate the process greatly.